 At our 2013 Annual Meeting of Stockholders, the stockholders indicated their preference that the Company solicit a non-binding advisory vote on the compensation of the named executive officers, commonly referred to as a "say-on-pay vote", every year.
-Consistent with that preference, the Board is soliciting an advisory vote at the 2015 Annual Meeting of Stockholders and intends to do so each year until the stockholders indicate a different preference.
+Consistent with that preference, our Board of Directors is soliciting an advisory vote at the 2016 Annual Meeting of Stockholders and intends to do so each year until the stockholders indicate a different preference.